robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 The first line of a keyword documentation is used for a special purpose and should contain a short overall description of the keyword.
-It is used as a *short documentation*, for example as a tool tip, by `libdoc`_ and also shown in the test logs.
+It is used as a *short documentation*, for example as a tool tip, by Libdoc_ and also shown in the test logs.
 However, the latter does not work with Java libraries using the static API, because their documentations are lost in compilation and not available at runtime.